Joshua Garcia: 2021–present: Ultimate leading man of his generation

+Garcia worked with Barretto again after four years in the 2024 romantic drama movie Un/Happy For You.
+He is set to star in the Philippine adaptation of the South Korean drama It's Okay to Not Be Okay alongside Anne Curtis and Carlo Aquino, which will be streamed on Netflix.

 Personal life

 Garcia dated actress Julia Barretto after starring in numerous projects together as a love team.
 Their two-year relationship ended in April 2019.

-In 2020, he started taking an entrepreneurship course at Southville International School affiliated with Foreign Universities (SISFU) in Las Piñas.
+Garcia started taking an entrepreneurship course at Southville International School affiliated with Foreign Universities (SISFU) in 2020 at the height of the COVID-19 pandemic.
+In 2023, he enrolled in a culinary course at the Center for Asian Culinary Studies.